chenyuan9977/cs628-pe-Chen/PE03-ToDoList/README.md

 ![App Screenshot](./main.PNG)

 # Process
- Item 1
-- Item 2
+- Add task
+    - Enter the task description, then click "Add Task" to append it to the list.
-- Item 3
+- Delete task
-  - Sub Item 1
-  - Sub Item 2
+    - Each task can be removed by clicking the bottom "Delete".

 # Output